-Dennis Klein is a Partner in the firm’s Fort Lauderdale office, focusing his practice on business litigation.
+Dennis Klein is a Partner and Business Unit Leader focusing his practice on business litigation with his primary office in Fort Lauderdale.

-Dennis specializes in cases across a wide array of substantive areas, including director and officer liability, real estate and contractual disputes, professional liability, financial institution issues, product liability, pharmaceutical litigation, bankruptcy, insurance coverage, art law and employment matters.
-In the area of cybersecurity litigation, Dennis has numerous publications, and has been quoted in Law360.
+Dennis also specializes in cases across a wide array of substantive areas, including real estate and contractual disputes, professional liability, financial institution issues, product liability, pharmaceutical litigation, bankruptcy, insurance coverage, art law and employment matters.
+In the area of cybersecurity litigation, Dennis has numerous publications and has been quoted in Law360.
 Dennis also has substantial appellate experience, having argued in state and federal courts throughout the country.
 In the product liability area, Dennis represented Merck in the Vioxx litigation and Lorillard in tobacco litigation.

 As an experienced business litigator, Dennis has participated in hundreds of mediations, and is a State of Florida Supreme Court Certified Circuit and Appellate Mediator.
 Prior to joining the firm, Dennis was the owner of an alternative dispute resolution practice that specialized in commercial disputes.
 Dennis has merged his mediation practice with the Kelley Kronenberg team.